WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/announcements.md

-madNS is now available!
+madNS is now available, Make sure to follow the VPN guide!

-Make sure to follow the VPN guide!
+madNS is compatible with VPNs, Feather and ChatGPT!

-Compatible with VPNs, Feather and ChatGPT!
+Sources and guides for other sideloaders will be available soon.
+Don't expect it this week